terricain/actions-cache-server/README.md

 Feel free to raise Pull Requests.
 For any major changes please raise an issue so that they can be discussed and avoid any duplication of work etc...

 Obviously update/add tests where appropriate.
+Some info around testing is [here](TESTING.md)

 ## License
 [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/)